thetonyrom/thetonyrom.github.io/index.md

 Hey!
 My name is Tony and I am a seasoned full stack web developer.
 I am 27, have a strong mathematical background and 7+ years in the field.
-Special concentration in Ruby language.
+Special concentration in Ruby language and backend.

 ## /tech\_stack